 Creating an environment for success

-AAP connects you with University resources that will complement your academic talents and will help you shape your academic paths and ambitions.
-If you have questions, email the office at LAS-AAP-HELP@illinois.edu.
+AAP connects you to campus and will help you shape your future at Illinois.
+If you have questions, please email our office.

 - Scholastic achievement honored through award recognition and/or participation in the National Society of Leadership and Success

 - Individualized academic advising and Intensive personal and career counseling